ibm-cloud-docs/account/add_webhooks.md

 `category`: The type of the event.
 This can be incident, maintenance, announcement, or security bulletins.

-`componentNames`: If there is an impacted service, this field represents it.
+`componentNames`: If a service is impacted, this field represents it.
 This also can be a global value like `Component: IBM Cloud`, not only a specific service.
 See the services on the [{{site.data.keyword.Bluemix_notm}} catalog page](/catalog#services){: external}.

 `regions`: This field shows you the location of the event.

 `severity`: This field refers to the severity of the event.
-This can be severity 1, 2, 3 or 4 for incidents, high, medium, or low for maintenance, and major or minor for announcements.
+This can be Severity 1, 2, 3 or 4 for incidents, high, medium, or low for maintenance, and major or minor for announcements.
 See the following detailed severity level descriptions:
    * **Incidents**
-     * `Severity 1`: Business critical functionality is inoperable or critical interference failed.
+     * `Severity 1`: Business-critical functionality is inoperable or critical interference failed.
 This severity usually applies to the production environment and the inability to access services is causing a critical impact on operations.
      * `Severity 2`: Core functionality is impacted.
 Service is operational but causing major impact on usage.
      * `Severity 3`: Partial or non-critical disruption to functionality with minimal or isolated impact.
      * `Severity 4`: A minor issue that requires action, but does not impact functionality or usage.